kayaei/pands-project/README.md

 ![alt text](https://github.com/kayaei/pands-project/blob/master/iris_mean.jpg "Mean of the dataset")

 ##### ii.
-Statisticals
+Statistical

-Statistical summary of the dataset e.g. mean, max, min, mode and median of each numeric colums (sepal_length, sepal_width, petal_length, petal_width).
+Statistical summary of the dataset e.g. mean, max, min, mode and median of each numeric columns (sepal_length, sepal_width, petal_length, petal_width).
 I used a few different ways to find these statistical attributes.
 Here is the 'Statistical' python script;

 ```python
 # Etem Kaya 11-Apr-2019